 Log in to your YouTube account.

-Click on the Create button in the top right of the window, then select “Go Live”.
+Click on the Create button in the top right of the window, then select “Go Live” from the drop-down menu to access your YouTube Studio.

 Now you’re in the YouTube Live Control Room.
 If this is your first time here, it may prompt you to manage your settings before you begin streaming.
 You can opt to either set it up now or at a later date.